vvvar/PeakEater/README.md

 ### Windows

-Supported formats are: VST3, AU, LV2, CLAP.
+Supported formats are VST3, AU, LV2 and CLAP.
 Tested on: Windows 10 21H2

-Extract zip and copy plugin in format of choice into folder with your plugins.
+Extract the zip and copy the plugin in the format of choice into the folder with your plugins.

 > **Note**<br />
 > Standard VST3 folder is `C:\Program Files\Common Files\VST3`<br />